Jmurray1989/Green-Machine/README.md

 ### Auto Scroll

-* On click of each nav link or footer site links an auto scroll initiates and brings the user to the required destination.
+* On click of each nav link an auto scroll initiates and brings the user to the required destination across all pages.

 ### Buttons